-5.5 Role of the response manager and relationship to RSL
+5.5 Role of the Controller and relationship to Response Governance

-The response manager is the sole linkage and point of accountability between RSL and the response management team.
+The Controller is the sole linkage and point of accountability between Response Governance and the Incident Management Team.

-The response manager has a pivotal role with dual responsibility to both RSL and response staff through three key areas:
+The Controller has a pivotal role with dual responsibility to both Response Governance and response staff through three key areas:

-To identify, prioritise, articulate and manage the implementation of response objectives, or tactics, that realise response outcomes.
-Includes decision-making at response management and operational levels

-- To ensure appropriate intelligence is collected, evaluated and provided to RSL to enable strategic decision-making - To create, sustain and effectively lead the response management team by: - Managing and supporting work stream leads - Leading activities with courage and composure - Accepting accountability for actions and decisions - o Challenging RSL to make strategic decisions required for the response to proceed
+- To identify, prioritise, articulate and manage the implementation of response objectives, or tactics, that realise response outcomes.
+Includes decision-making at response management and operational levels - To ensure appropriate intelligence is collected, evaluated and provided to Response Governance to enable strategic decision-making - To create, sustain and effectively lead the Incident Management Team by: - Managing and supporting work stream leads - Leading activities with courage and composure - Accepting accountability for actions and decisions - Challenging Response Governance to make strategic decisions required for the response to proceed